kidscancode/godot_recipes/src/content/2D/2d_draw_trajectory.md

 ### Line setup

-In the main scene, which contains the tank and the ground, we've added a `Line2D`.
+In the main scene, which contains the tank and the ground, we've added a {{< gd-icon Line2D >}}`Line2D`.
 This is what we'll use to draw the trajectory.

 To improve the line's appearance, we've set the **Width** to `15` and all of the **Capping** options to "Round".
 We've also added a `Gradient` in the **Fill** section: